-To exploit new and emergent technologies to explore financial decision-making processes including role of emotion, using gaming and sensor technologies
+To exploit new and emergent technologies to explore financial decision-making processes including role of emotion, online using gaming and sensor technologies

-The project is led by an organisation based in Barcelona, CIMNE; Gilbert Peffer is the principle investigator.
+The project is led by an organisation based in Barcelona, viagra pharmacy CIMNE; Gilbert Peffer is the principle investigator.
 There isn’t a public project website yet but more information on the project is available here.
 A prototype site is in production and we have already being using google docs and mailing lists to share documents and communication.
 Despite the fact that the project only started on the 1st March there has been a lot of activity already.From the OU Mark Fenton O’Creevy is the main subject expert ; Eileen Scanlon and I are involved in the design and evaluation aspects of the project.
 Mark has a long standing research interest in decision-making processes of traders that draws on sociology of markets, psychology and economics of marketing.
 He is also one of the co-directors of the Practice-based Professional Learning CETL.
 Here is a brief run down of some of the other partners who were at the meeting:

 - Craig Lindley and Charlotte Sennersten from Blekinge institute of technology with an interest in a range of research associating with gaming technologies.
 They use a range of techniques including eye tracking and psychophysiology.